osuagwu/laradmin/packages/bethelchika/laradmin/docs/plugin.md

 ## Configuration.
 The default plugin folder is /plugins relative to application root.
 The folder can be changed by changing Laradmin config 'plugins_path' or setting the 'LARADMIN_PLUGINS_PATH' in env file.
 Set these to empty string to use the default path.

-## Installing  and unintalling a plugin
+## Installing  and uninstalling a plugin
 Copy the plugin folder to the plugin folder.
 Login to the Laradmin admin area, from the sidebar select plugins under General and follow the process.